 Location: Baa Atoll.
 30 minutes by seaplane northwest of Male.
 Or 10 minutes by speedboat from Dharavandhoo Domestic Airport in Baa Atoll.

 While over-water villas are plentiful in the Maldives, the tree house villas at Amilla Fushi are something extraordinary.
 Nestled into the palm trees on 12 meter high stilts, they even have their own spa rooms and swimming pools.
 Of course, if you'd prefer to be closer to the water, reef houses and beach houses are also available (all with private pools as well).

 Meaning "Island Home", Amilla Fushi opened in early 2015 and was conceived by a company owned by two Australians.
-The hotel's celebrity chef, Luke Mangan, is also Australian.
+The hotel's chef, Lucas Varin, is a citizen of both France and Brazil.
 The hotel is all about lifestyle, where the focus is on getting together with family and friends for yummy food and fun, in a laid back atmosphere.
 One of the features is a food bazaar that serves up diverse cuisine from around the world.
 You'll never go hungry!

 - Rooms: 67 villas.

-- Rates: Expect to pay around $2,200 rupees upwards per night, during peak season.
+- Rates: Expect to pay around $1,800 rupees upwards per night, during peak season.
 This includes breakfast and taxes/service charges.
-Rates drop to around $1,200 rupees upwards per night during the low season.
+Rates drop to around $1,200 USD upwards per night during the low season.
 Various packages are offered.

 - Facilities: Spa, yoga, huge water sports hub (the hotel is 10 minutes by speedboat from marine hotspot Hanifaru Bay), tennis courts, soccer field, kids club and child minding, photography studio, several restaurants, rooftop bar, swimming pool, wine cellar.